SalGouda/SalGouda/README.md

 - 👋 Hi, I’m @SalGouda
-- 👀 I’m interested in Data Science, Machine Learning, Deep Learning, Neuroinformatics, Bioinformatics.
+- 👀 I’m interested in Computational Neuroscience, Statistics, ML, and Data
 - 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on Research Projects
+- 💞️ I’m looking to collaborate on Bussiness and Research Projects
 - 📫 How to reach me? salma.juda96@gmail.com

 <!---